Trout & Salmon Stamp

 Note: We have received numerous questions from anglers on whether a trout & salmon stamp is needed to fish a Trout Management Lake (TML).
 These lakes are not TMA’s, a stamp is needed at a Trout Management Lake only when keeping trout or salmon.

-As a handy aid we’ll be posting signs at many locations reminding anglers of the Trout & Salmon Stamp requirements at those locations.
+As a handy aid we are posting signs at many locations reminding anglers of the Trout & Salmon Stamp requirements at those locations.
 Green signs will be posted at those areas where a stamp is required to fish the area, and purple signs at most of the other areas where a stamp is required only when keeping a trout or salmon.

 - Anyone younger than 16 years of age.